cozy/cozy-stack/docs/konnectors.md

 [Isode](https://github.com/tjanczuk/isode) is a 3 years old project that aims to isolate nodejs apps in docker containers.
 A possibility would be to follow this path and isolate the konnectors inside docker.

-It's a real burden for administrators, so we will try to avoid it.
+It's a real burden for administrators.
+And its command line options often changes from one version to another, making difficult to deploy something reliable for self-hosted users.
+So we will try to avoid it.

 Isolation in docker contains is mostly a combination of Linux Namespaces, Cgroups, and Seccomp BPF.
+There are other options with those (see below).

 #### Rkt